 Treating Difficulty Swallowing

-As best in class NYC gastroenterologists, our doctors provide highly personalized and comprehensive care.
-For more information about your difficulty swallowing concerns or to schedule an appointment with one of our GI doctors, please contact our Union Square/Chelsea, Midtown or Upper East Side NYC offices.
+As best-in-class NYC gastroenterologists, our doctors provide highly personalized and comprehensive care.
+For more information about your difficulty swallowing concerns or to schedule an appointment with one of our GI doctors, please contact our Union Square/Chelsea, Midtown, or Upper East Side NYC offices.